-LSTM is working to identify and overcome critical bottlenecks through its research and implementation activities whilst evaluating alternative strategies to overcome the existing barriers to control and elimination.
-In addition, the WHO recommends complementary strategies to accelerate transmission interruption, including vector control, the provision of sanitation and hygiene, health awareness and capacity building.
+LSTM is working to identify critical bottlenecks in the field of Neglected Tropical Diseases (NTDs) through its research and implementation activities, whilst evaluating alternative strategies to overcome the existing barriers and to improve strategies for their control and elimination.

-In response, LSTM focuses on a multidisciplinary approach to NTDs, building on the particular strengths of its research departments.
-This draws together a broad range of existing projects but will also encompass a raft of new programmes.
+In response, LSTM focuses on a multidisciplinary approach to NTDs, building on the particular strengths of its academic departments.
+This draws together a broad range of existing NTD expertise and creates new areas for collaborative programmes across LSTM.

 NTDs cross sector expertise

 Validating and implementing innovative monitoring and evaluation tools to support informed decisions for the control and elimination of NTDs

 Diverse activities to strengthen capacity at the level of individuals, institutions and nationally/regionally-laboratory networks and in-country programme related training workshops.

 LSTM and collaborators at University of Warwick are central to a new international initiative to coordinate efforts on NTD modelling to inform policy.

 Pre-clinical NTD Models for the Evaluation of Next Generation Therapeutics

 With a focus on priority helminth NTDs, LSTM has in-house capability to rapidly test novel curative drugs and anti-morbidity therapeutics to facilitate their development into clinical candidates.